Got a question, or need to talk to us? Take a look to see if we've already answered your question, or contact us.

 No. We keep things fair and won’t charge any admin fees if you need to make changes to your policy.

-You can change your cover limits part way through your policy, as long as you aren’t making a claim or about to make one.
+You can change your vet fee limits part way through your policy as long as you haven’t done either of these in your policy year:

 Call us on: 0333 006 3211